 There are countless permanent decisions mothers make in their lives.
 What will you name the child?
 How will you care for them?
 Decisions that might have once been personal are also now related to your child, like getting a tattoo.
+Here are a few important things moms with tattoos should know:

 Want to Be a Tattooed Mom?